Do you want to make quick cash and don’t want the hassle of a minimum-wage job? Then joining paid clinical trials may be the best option for you.

 However, some clinical trials still manage to slip under the FDA radar and violate basic GCP principles.
 Protect yourself from undue harm by doing the following:

-- Always read the research protocol and ask questions.
 If there is something in the protocol that you don’t understand, don’t be shy about requesting more information.
-The study coordinator should know the answers to your questions; if not, he should know who to ask for clarification.

-- You have the right to end your participation in the study at any time.
 If you become uncomfortable continuing with the study, then you have the right to quit it without losing the compensation you have received thus far.
-Furthermore, a good study coordinator should ask you at every follow-up visit if you wish to continue the study.

-Where to Find Paid Clinical Trials
+Where to Find Paid Clinical Trials: 13 Places that Welcome Volunteers for Clinical Trials

 Trials can impact your life severely, so make sure you stick with the most reputable sources.